aea-JR/psa-scr-qst-tst/readme.md

   - **Additional CSS Classes:** Specify additional CSS class names to be added to the main container of the questionnaire.
 Separate multiple class names with spaces.
   - **Enable fixed height:** Manually set the form height if enabled.
   - **Form height:** Enter the height of the questionnaire content measured in em units.
   - **Scrollbar width:** Select the width of the scrollbar.
-"None" will hide the scrolbar.
+"None" will hide the scrollbar.
   - **Overscroll behavior:** Select how overscrolling should behave, i.e. it scrolls also the container."
 - **ID's** tab
   - **External ID:** The external reference ID for the questionnaire.